Most Common Items that Are Disputed Over in a Divorce

 Dividing businesses can get unbelievably complex, with multiple locations, employees and the business bank account being considered prior to division.

 Bringing one’s bank account into a marriage means both spouses are granted access to funds deposited from the time the marriage license is filed.
 Money saved or stored in checking prior to the divorce will normally be spent without argument, unless an agreement is forged prior to marriage to the contrary.

 When the marriage dissolution is filed, all hands go toward the money.
-It’s not uncommon for spouses to quickly withdraw and close out comingled bank accounts to spite the other; again, New York has adopted an equitable division of assets, so while scorned spouses may wish to watch their mate suffer, the judge ultimately decides what’s fair and equitable.
+It’s not uncommon for spouses to quickly withdraw and close out comingled bank accounts to spite the other.
+While scorned spouses may wish to watch their mate suffer, the judge ultimately decides what’s fair and equitable.